harshx1427/southern-study-scheduler/README.md

-Study Scheduler
+Southern Study Group Scheduler

 ​Southern study group scheduler will simplify forming and managing study groups based on a subject, schedule, and shared goals.
 The application is designed for Southern Connecticut State University students and creates a collaborative environment that encourages peer to peer support across different courses and departments.

-​Students frequently struggle to locate and run study groups that meet their needs in academic settings.
-The process may become chaotic and ineffective in the absence of a centralized system.
-A platform that makes it simple for users to start and find study groups and gives administrators the ability to efficiently manage users and listings is required to make this better.
-The system shown in the class diagram is based on this requirement for more efficient coordination and supervision.

-​
+Students often have trouble finding and joining study groups that suit their needs, leading to chaos without a centralized system.
+A platform is needed to simplify creating and locating study groups while allowing administrators to manage users and listings efficiently.
+The class diagram outlines this system for better coordination and oversight.

 ​The Southern Study Group Schedular will let users: